Becky Haas is an Experienced Trainer and Internationally Recognized for Implementing Trauma Informed Care

 This training is based on the Building A Trauma Informed System of Care toolkit.
 This toolkit was developed as a result of pioneering work since 2015 to build the Northeast Tennessee ACEs Connection group.
 Through funding provided by the Tennessee Building Strong Brains Program, Dr. Andi Clements and Becky Haas share in a very transparent fashion the steps taken, mistakes made and inspiring successes of local ACEs champions forming a community-wide System of Care.
 Using stakeholder surveys, training evaluations and focus group input, this document evolved.
 In 2018, this work was recognized by representatives from SAMHSA and the National Center of Trauma Informed Care as a model for other cities to follow.

 This toolkit was designed as a road map to help other communities Advocate, Educate and Collaborate in order to bring to life a trauma informed community of their own.
-The toolkit’s use is also recommended by John’s Hopkins, Progress in Community Health Partnerships: Research, Education, and Action and the global online journal ACEs Connection in Growing Resilient Communities 2.1
+The toolkit’s use is also recommended as a practical tool by Johns Hopkins, Progress in Community Health Partnerships: Research, Education, and Action.

 Presentations for Building a Trauma Informed – Resilient Focused Community include: